Skip to Content

 What To Wear In Montreal In Winter [Tips From A Local]

 Growing up and living in Montreal my whole life, you’d think I’d be used to the cold winters by now.
-Well, that isn’t exactly the case.
+Well, that isn’t exactly the case, but I do think I’ve figured out how to dress to stay as warm as possible!

 What to wear in Montreal in winter is all about layering, finding the proper fabrics, and accessorizing to stay warm.
 If you’re planning a trip to Montreal in the winter, here’s my guide for what to pack.